TABLE OF CONTENTS

 Dog

-- The articular processes are vestigial and are represented on the side of the median crest as a pair of tubercles and lateral to these are the two dorsal sacral foramina.
+- The articular processes are vestigial and are represented on the side of the median crest as a pair of tubercles, and lateral to these are the two dorsal sacral foramina.

 - The pelvic face is deeply concave and presents two ventral sacral foramina.

-- Promontory is distinct.
+- The promontory is distinct.

-- The transverse processes of the last segment project backward and may articulate or fuse with those of the first coccygeal
+- The transverse processes of the last segment project backward and may articulate or fuse with those of the first coccygeal.

-- Spinal canal is compressed dorso-ventrally.
+- The spinal canal is compressed dorso-ventrally.

 Rabbit